vvvv666/greenfield-docs/src/guide/greenfield-blockchain/modules/storage-provider.md

 This message is expected to fail if:

-* the storage provider is not existed
+* The storage provider doesn't existed;
-* the deposit tokens are of a denom not specified as the deposit denom of sp module
+* The tokens that are deposited do not belong to the denomination that is specified as the deposit denomination of the SP module.